Restoration Light Bible Information

 Exodus 3:14 – God said to Moses, “I AM WHO I AM [EHYEH ASHER EHYEH],” and he said, “You shall tell the children of Israel this: “I AM [EHYEH] has sent me to you.”

+Indeed, the prophecy states that the Messiah was to shepherd and to stand in the name of his God, Jehovah.
+(Micah 5:4; Ephesians 1:3) The “born” part of firstborn in Colossians 1:15 shows that he was brought forth in existence before the sons of God (Job 38:4-7) that God created by means of his firstborn Son.
 So was Jesus claiming to be his God in John 8:58?
 Is there any link between John 8:58 and Exodus 3:14?
 Only as can be seen by the way the translators and others would make such a link.
-Of course, Jesus did not say, as did the only true God in Exodus 3:14, that his name is EHYEH, nor was he speaking about his name at all, but rather he was talking about his existence before Abraham.
+Of course, Jesus did not say, as did the only true God in Exodus 3:14, that his name is EHJEH, nor was he speaking about his name at all, but rather he was talking about his existence before Abraham.
+While he was speaking of his existence before Abraham, he did not say that he had been existing for eternity past before Abraham.
+Indeed, if that is what he meant, he could have left Abraham out, and simply stated he had always been existence.

 Could it be that Jesus was quoting the Greek Septuagint Version (LXX) of Exodus 3:14 when he says EGO EIMI in John 8:58?
 Hardly, since in the Greek Septuagint Version, the short name of EHYEH is rendered as HO OHN, not EGO EIMI.
 The full form is rendered as a sentence: EGO EIMI HO OHN, which means “I am the being”.
 Thus the Septuagint gives EGO EIMI a predicate, but the short form is simply HO OHN, “The Being”.
 So if Jesus quoted the LXX, he would have used HO OHN, not EGO EIMI, which, of course, in context would have made no sense at all.
 Further, if he were quoting the LXX from the long form EGO EIMI HO OHN, then he left the subject and verb “I am” without a predicate, which indicates further that he was not quoting the LXX.

-For more information concerning John 8:58, and “I am” in other scriptures, go to:
+For more information concerning John 8:58, and “I am” in other scriptures, see: Ehjeh and I am

 To obtain a copy of the book, The Atonement Between God and Man: